7 Signs You Work with a Toxic Achiever and How to Cope

 Toxic achievers are like a large black walnut tree — it produces pounds and pounds of walnuts but nothing else can grow near the tree due to the toxicity of its leaves and root system.
 They produce but nothing else lives.

 One of the main reasons toxic achievers have to go is because the work environment will not heal and become healthy until they are gone (kind of like having to get a splinter out of your finger).
-No other course of action works.
+No other course of action works (though there are extremely rare exceptions).
 They are who they are and they bring the associated positive and negative results with them.

 Once the toxic achiever is gone, you and those who worked with them will begin to realize how poisoned you felt and how much better life at work is with them gone.